Sherry11211/Final-group-work/README.md

 - Added two functions to update the position of each circle for collision detection and bounce handling.

 ##### Modified function drawRedLine and function drawGoldZShape
-- Delete let innerAngle = angle + angleStep / 2;
+- Delete “let innerAngle = angle + angleStep / 2;”
-    let innerRadiusAdjust = fourthRadius + (thirdRadius - fourthRadius) * 0.3; If don't delete it, the animation display will be problematic
+“let innerRadiusAdjust = fourthRadius + (thirdRadius - fourthRadius) * 0.3;”
+If don't delete it, the animation display will be problematic

 ##### Modified function fillDotsOnCircle function
 - The modified dots are randomly distributed so that the dots can move randomly when the “1,2,3,4” button is clicked to execute the motion trajectory.